Wireless parking guidance systems are driving adoption with lower implementation costs & configuration complexity.

 What wireless PGS is, and how it compares with wired PGS

-In simplified terms, a fully “wired” sensor-based PGS requires electrical and data wires to connect to all critical components of a PGS system; vehicle detection sensors, lights, and Digital Messaging Signs (DMS).
+In simplified terms, a fully “wired” sensor-based PGS requires an extensive network of electrical and data wires and conduits to connect all critical components of a PGS system: vehicle detection sensors, lights, and Digital Messaging Signs (DMS).
+Wireless PGS, on the contrary, leverages battery-operated sensors and wireless communications between all major PGS components to minimize wiring and conduits infrastructure requirements.

 Wiring was the accepted industry standard in the early era of Smart Building Parking Guidance systems, and for decades, there have been few alternatives.
-Wired PGS is costly to install and maintain, has accuracy issues, is inflexible with limited facility installation locations, typically indoors only, and is not compatible with specific environmental conditions and settings.
+Wired PGS is costly to install and maintain, has accuracy limitations and is typically limited for indoor projects only.
 A wireless alternative is game-changing for small and large facilities that need a less expensive, flexible, and highly accurate PGS.

 Modern wireless PGS solutions utilize data cloud architecture (e.g., AWS, Azure, etc.) for central solution management.
 Such architecture effectively manages multiple projects with thousands of sensors across multiple geographical locations, centrally deploys all software updates, and provides customer device status alerts.